-In response to new county, state, and federal guidelines, Central San’s Household Hazardous Waste Collection Facility is closed until further notice.
+In response to county, state, and federal guidelines, Central San’s Household Hazardous Waste Collection Facility is closed until further notice.

 In 1997, Central San and Mt.
 View Sanitary District teamed up to build the first permanent Household Hazardous Waste (HHW) Collection Facility in the county.
 Residents may drop off household hazardous waste at no charge.
 Small businesses pay a small fee to dispose of their hazardous waste.
 In its first 20 years, the facility collected more than 36 million pounds of hazardous waste.